 At NaturAll Club, we are all about healthy hair and lifestyle.
 We know you are too, because you’re reading this!
 You’ve probably stayed up at night reading blog posts and watching videos about the right products to put in your hair.
 If you’re a junkie, you’ve taken it a step further and know the right foods to eat for healthy hair growth.
-What I bet you haven’t done is research what NOT to eat for hair growth.
+What I bet you haven’t looked for is a guide on what NOT to eat for hair growth.

 But we have good news for you!
 We did the research and found the worst foods for hair growth.
 All you have to do is sit back, read, and not feel guilty if you love some of these food options, because don’t we all?
 A little confession: I was scared of finding out what food not to eat for hair growth because I knew that I was in for some life changing food discovery once I started looking.
 But now that we’ve admitted our guilt to each other, let’s get into what we should not be consuming excessively...

 I hate to be the bearer of bad news but even though diet ‘coke’ might be great for your weight, it’s not so good for your hair (it’s like, why can’t I have it all?)
 This is because diet drinks substitute real sugar for artificial sweeteners, specifically one named Aspartame.
 According to the FDA, aspartame can cause hair loss and thinning hair if consumed excessively.
 To avoid this chemical, always read the label carefully to consume the FDA approved quantity, and replace other artificial sweeteners with natural ones (like honey

 , which can also be used on your hair!)